 The Litopenaeus vannamei species was first introduced to China in 1988 and has since experienced a surge in popularity.As the need for nutritious food rises, farmed shrimp have become the fastest-growing food product worldwide [1].
 In 2016, China produced an estimated 1,672,246 tons of shrimp, as reported by the FAO.
 The expansion of shrimp aquaculture has had a detrimental effect on the environment due to wastewater.
 To mitigate this, circular farming modes should be implemented to reduce nutrient content in aquatic environments and ensure sustainable aquaculture development.
-In Jiangsu, China, the current shrimp breeding mode is mainly greenhouse ponds, which involve the periodic addition of probiotics and carbon into the ponds [2].
+In Jiangsu, the current shrimp breeding mode is mainly greenhouse ponds, which involve the periodic addition of probiotics and carbon into the ponds [2].
 The greenhouse mode is characterized by lower water consumption and greater yield as compared to outdoor earth-pond mode.
-Additionally, a factory rearing mode has been developed recently, integrating autotrophic bacterial systems, plants, and water circulation and filtration systems.
-The greenhouse mode has had a rise in experience and success rate when exploring in recent years.
-This mode is advantageous in terms of water conservation and high breeding yield.
-It is also cost-effective, as it requires minimal labor and resources.
-These two modes are mainly based on heterotrophic and autotrophic bacterial systems, respectively.
+Unlike the Greenhouse-enclosed raceways mode [3], Jiangsu’s greenhouse mode combines with the earth pond and plastic warming shed, thus enabling the pond sediment to interact with the aquaculture system.

+An aquaponic system is characterized by a symbiotic relationship between aquatic livestock, plants and biofloc.
+Bacteria are reponsible for transforming the nitrogen-rich effluent into forms that can be absorbed by plants, thereby improving nutrient removal efficiency and producing vegetables [4].
+In recent years, the aquaponic system between fish and vegetables has been the focus of research, particularly in terms of freshwater fish and vegetables [5].
+However, aquaponic system relationship between mariculture animals and plants has been rarely reported.
+Despite a few reports of the symbiosis between Litopenaeus vannamei and gracilaria as well as sea anemone has been published in relation to seawater conditions [6,7], there is still no report of aquaponic system between Litopenaeus vannamei and vegetables under brackish conditions (salinity 5~15).
+In this study, an aquaponic rearing mode between Litopenaeus vannamei and lycium barbarum has been explored under conditions of salinity10, which has yielded successful breeding results.

-Previous research has demonstrated the dynamic characteristics of biofloc[3-5] and circulation modes [6-7] in shrimp aquaculture.
-It is commonly acknowledged that the microbiome of the host and its environment are pivotal in the host's health and the stability of the environment [8].
-Nevertheless, characteristics of microbiota and the dissimilarity in microbiota between the two modes throughout the rearing period are not well understood.
-Consequently, this study aims to explore the differences in the intestinal and water microbiota between the greenhouse and factory rearing modes of the same batch of larvae.
+To sum up, greenhouse and aquaponic rearing modes are mainly based on heterotrophic and autotrophic bacterial systems, respectively.
+Previous studies have examined the dynamic characteristics of biofloc[8-10] and circulation modes [11-12] in shrimp aquaculture.
+It is commonly acknowledged that the microbiome of the host and its environment are pivotal in the host's health and the stability of the environment [13].
+However, there is a lack of understanding regarding the microbiota and the dissimilarity in microbiota between the two modes throughout the rearing period.
+Consequently, this study aims to explore the differences in the intestinal and water microbiota between the greenhouse and aquaponic rearing modes of the same batch of larvae.
 The results of this study could provide a better understanding of heterotrophic and autotrophic bacterial aquaculture systems.

 2. Materials and Methods